justcaliturner/simple-code-editor/README.md

 ## Usage

-There are 3 common ways that you can use the `simple-code-editor` package:
+There are 2 common ways that you can use the `simple-code-editor` package:

 1. Vue in the browser
 2. Vue via NPM
-3. NuxtJS via NPM

 ### 1. Vue in the Browser